carrot-kpi/data-manager/README.md

 The script under `/scripts/upload-existing-cids-on-s3.ts` takes care of detecting all the CIDs used across the Carrot protocol and uploading them to the S3 limbo/persistent storage.
-It works with underlying data encoded in both raw JSON and DAG PB `multicodec` formats with the option of adding more supported codecs if needed, and it also works across chains.
+It works with underlying data encoded in both raw JSON and MerkleDAG PB `multicodec` formats with the option of adding more supported codecs if needed, and it also works across chains.
 It requires a few env variables in order to be ran:

 - `S3_BUCKET`: the name of the S3 bucket to which to upload the data.
+- `S3_REGION`: the region in which the S3 bucket is available.
 - `S3_ENDPOINT (optional)`: the endpoint of the S3 bucket to which to upload the data.
 - `S3_ACCESS_KEY_ID`: an AWS access key id with the correct permission policies